eclipse-sumo/sumo/docs/web/docs/Simulation/Bicycles.md

 - The intersection model has no special adaptations for bicycles.
 This results in unrealistic (large) safety gaps when bicycles are approaching a large priority intersection from a prioritized road
-- The road speed limit is not meaningful for bicycles.
-This is a problem because the [default way of modelling speed distributions is by setting a random multiplier for the speed limit](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#speed_distributions).
-There are several possibilities remedies:
-  - define multiple vehicle types with different 'maxSpeed' for the bicycle fleet.
-This can be done efficiently with [Tool createVehTypeDistribution](../Tools/Misc.md#createvehtypedistributionpy) speed distribution for bicycles there are several options
-  - define a meaningful speed limit for bicycle lanes (only useful if bikes always mostly use dedicated lanes)
-  - define [vClass-specific speed limits for bicycles](../Networks/PlainXML.md#vehicle-class_specific_speed_limits) on all edges where bicycles are used

 One way for overcoming most of these problems is to control bicycle movements at intersections with an [external control